alexdevero/alex-devero-blog/__drafts__/draft--method-chaining.md

 Only when this happens, when the next runner receives the baton, can he run his part.
 In our case, each method is a runner.
 The baton is returned `this`, the object the method is working with.
 If there is not baton, no `this` returned, next runner can't run and chaining will not work.

-## How to implement method chaining
+## How to implement method chaining in JavaScript

 That was about the theory.
 Now, to practice.
 So, in order to make chaining work you need three things.
 First, you need some object.
 Second, that object needs some methods you can later call.
 Third, these methods has to return the object itself.
 They have to return the `this` if you want to make them chainable.